 The BDSM app space is still surprisingly small for a community of millions.
 There are really only about five apps worth mentioning, and each one has significant tradeoffs.
 That’s actually good news in one sense: these apps are built by people who genuinely care about the niche and are trying to solve real problems for real dynamics.

 But there’s also a lot missing from the market.
 Nobody has nailed AI-powered task suggestions in a way that feels genuinely useful.
-Nobody has built a template marketplace where experienced Doms can share their setups with newer ones.
+SubTasks has started on the template-sharing idea with its Kit Portal, where Doms publish whole task-and-reward economies for others to import, but that’s the exception and it’s still early.
 Campaign mode, where a Dom designs a multi-week arc with a narrative and a big reward at the end, doesn’t exist yet in any app.
 Analytics that tell a Dom whether their points economy is balanced, whether their sub is burning out or coasting, whether the difficulty curve is right, that’s all still on the whiteboard.
 The space is young and there’s a lot of room for these apps to grow.

 Whatever you choose, the most important thing is finding a tool that works for your dynamic.
 Every D/s relationship is different, and the best app is the one you’ll actually use consistently.
 If you’re not sure where to start with tasks themselves, check out our BDSM task ideas for beginners or our list of 30 daily tasks for submissives.